Devonta Freeman Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Freeman recorded 32 rushing yards in his lone career matchup against the Steelers, 15.5 fewer yards than his over/under in Sunday's game.
+- Freeman put up 32 rushing yards in his one career matchup against the Steelers, 15.5 fewer yards than his over/under in Sunday's game.

-- Freeman did not have a touchdown run in that outing against the Steelers.
+- Freeman did not have a touchdown run in that matchup against the Steelers.

 - Note: Freeman's stats vs. Steelers date back to 2016.